Signatures of rigidity and second sound in dipolar supersolids

-When phase imprinting is combined with barrier removal, the crystal drifts collectively while the superfluid flows in the opposite direction, signaling the excitation of the second sound mode~\cite{hertkorn_decoupled_2024,Guo2019}.
-The drift speed can be tuned by adjusting the phase jump, and the crystalline structure remains intact throughout the evolution.
-Notably, for an initial phase jump of $\pi$, a stationary black soliton forms, which decays via sound emission into the crystal before exciting the second sound mode after a significant delay.
-Measuring this delay time would offer a direct signature of dark solitons in supersolids, despite not having a visible affect on the density, providing a novel probe of their superfluid properties.
+Combining phase imprinting with barrier removal, the crystal drifts collectively while the superfluid flows in the opposite direction, signaling the excitation of the second sound mode~\cite{hertkorn_decoupled_2024,Guo2019}.
+The drift speed is tuned by adjusting the phase jump, and the crystalline structure remains intact throughout the evolution.
+Notably, for an initial phase jump of $\pi$, a solitary wave forms, which decays via sound emission into the crystal before exciting the second sound mode after a significant delay.
+Measuring this delay time would offer a direct signature of dark solitary waves in supersolids, providing a unique probe of their superfluid properties.

-\paragraph*{\textit { Setup}.} In this work, we consider the zero temperature dynamics of $N = 8 \times 10^4$ $^{164}$Dy atoms of mass $m$, whose dipole moments are polarized along the $z$ quantization axis.
+\paragraph*{\textit { Setup}.} We consider the zero temperature dynamics of $N = 8 \times 10^4$ $^{164}$Dy atoms of mass $m$, whose dipole moments are polarized along the $z$ axis.
 For $^{164}$Dy, the dipolar length is fixed to $a_\text{dd} = 131~a_0$ with $a_0$ the Bohr radius.
 The dipolar quantum gas is initially held in a double well potential, elongated across one spatial direction,